 “MPE Strike Value” vs Attack Trajectory

 Controllers vary greatly in how accurately they sense finger actions or automatically fabricate data.
-The controller at left below outputs a single value (flat area called “MPE Strike Value”) for the first ~40ms of the note, leaving the synthesizer to automate the details of the attack.
+Shown on the left in the diagram below is a controller that outputs a single value (the flat area called “MPE Strike Value”) for the first ~40ms of the note, leaving the synthesizer to automate the details of the attack.
 The Continuum Fingerboard (shown on the right) produces nearly two dozen values during this time to represent the details of attack trajectory, giving the performer full control during this psychoacoustically critical part of the note.
-For the remainder of the note, the controller on the left does linear interpolation between limited data values, where the Continuum Fingerboard output has every detail of finger motion.
+For the remainder of the note, the controller on the left does linear interpolation between limited data values, where the Continuum Fingerboard output has exceptionally high detail of finger motion.

 14-bit Controllers are Flawed

-The Continuum Fingerboard can sense pressure to better than 7 bits.
-Unfortunately, Midi’s implementation of 14-bit continuous controllers (MSB/LSB pairs) is fundamentally flawed, and MPE does not correct this flaw — so MPE cannot transmit the Continuum’s precise pressure values.
+The Continuum Fingerboard can sense pressure to better than the standard Midi CC range of 7 bits.
+Unfortunately, Midi’s implementation of expanded CC range (14-bit continuous controllers as MSB/LSB pairs) is fundamentally flawed, and MPE does not correct this flaw — so unfortunately MPE cannot transmit the Continuum’s precise pressure values.

 The Midi spec explicitly states: